 - 3 What to expect at Immigration in the USA

 - 5 Places to see in Chicago in three days

 What to expect at Immigration in the USA

 I am not sure how other airports in the country fare in terms of the immigration process.
 But it takes so long at Chicago.
 I am an Indian passport holder, hence it comes with no special privileges like other countries.
-So here I am after a 20 hour journey, all tired and in desperate need for a shower, and I end up waiting more than 90 minutes to pass immigration.
-And to top it off, guy in front of me was definitely drunk and the immigration officer ended up grilling him for 15 minutes at least.
+So here I am after a 20-hour journey, all tired and in desperate need of a shower, and I end up waiting more than 90 minutes to pass immigration.
+And to top it off, the guy in front of me was definitely drunk and the immigration officer ended up grilling him for 15 minutes at least.
 At one point, I thought they were going to send him back to his home country.